RickCraig/node-zeropi/README.md

 - A Raspberry Pi (I have tested it on a RPi 2)
 - A ZeroPi
-- A Power Supply (To run motor(s))
-..- I scavenged a 12v 1A DC PSU off an old Linksys router
+- A Power Supply (To run motor(s), I scavenged a 12v 1A DC PSU off an old Linksys router)
 - A Power Supply (To run the RPi)

-The rest is up to you, I bought a Nema 23 Stepper motor and a stepper motor driver online.
+The rest is up to you, I bought a Nema 23 Stepper motor and a stepper motor driver online to start me off.

 ### Software